 A common concern with fair value is that when an asset is held for its operational capacity, fair value is difficult and inappropriate to apply because the following concepts are generally not applicable:

 This may make the application of fair value difficult in a public sector context, not only to calculate the value but also to interpret the result.
-Many believe that such information is not helpful to users of the financial statements since if an asset will never change its use, then why value it as something it is not being used for?
+Many believe that such information is not helpful to users of the financial statements since if an asset will never change its use or is unlikely to ever be sold, then why apply a hypothetical sales value to an asset that is being valued on a different basis than it is actually being used for (school vs office as per the example above)?

 Another potential problem is the overlap of different measurement techniques available for current operational value and the impairment standards.
-Current operational value allows different techniques, market value (observable market data); cost approach (current replacement cost) and income approach (present value of cash flows).
-In cases where the measurement technique applied for current operational value doesn’t align with the method applied in IPSAS 21 or IPSAS 26, there could still be a need for further impairment if the recoverable amount is lower than the current operational value.
+Current operational value allows different techniques, market value (observable market data) and cost approach (current replacement cost).
+In cases where the measurement technique applied for current operational value doesn't align with the method applied in IPSAS 21 or IPSAS 26, there could still be a need for further impairment if the recoverable amount is lower than the current operational value.

 Any impairment loss of a revalued asset shall be treated as a revaluation decrease in revaluation surplus (reserves) to the extent that the impairment loss does not exceed the amount in revaluation surplus for that individual asset.

-The UK have made an adaptation to the impairment standard by stipulating that only impairment losses that result from a clear consumption of economic benefit (including as a result of loss or damage from normal business operations) should be taken to surplus or deficit.
+The UK's central government financial reporting manual (FReM) has made an adaptation to the impairment standard by stipulating that only impairment losses that result from a clear consumption of economic benefit (including as a result of loss or damage from normal business operations) should be taken to surplus or deficit.

-The UK’s public sector financial reporting manual, the FReM, makes it very clear that a reduction in an asset’s value due to fall in its market price should first be offset against a revaluation reserve if there is one, and once that element of the reserve is exhausted the fall in value should be taken to surplus or deficit.
+The FReM, makes it very clear that a reduction in an asset's value due to fall in its market price should first be offset against a revaluation reserve if there is one, and once that element of the reserve is exhausted the fall in value should be taken to surplus or deficit.

 The reason for this is to maintain alignment with their own budgeting guidance which says that a fall in value relating to a consumption of economic benefit is an impairment.

-The differences between IPSAS 21, IPSAS 26 and IAS 36 are not pervasive, especially since IPSASB updated their standards to reverse the scope exclusion of goodwill and assets held at revalued amounts.
+The differences between IPSAS 21, IPSAS 26 and IAS 36 are not pervasive, especially since IPSASB updated their standards to remove the scope exclusion of goodwill and assets held at revalued amounts.

-There are some differences in indicators of impairment, which reflect the two different environments that public sector and private sector entities operate within.
-The biggest difference is that IPSASB have created an impairment standard for non-cash generating assets which then has an impact on how to determine the recoverable amount (both fair value and value in use).
+There are some differences in indicators of impairment, which reflect the two different environments in which public sector and private sector entities operate .
+The biggest difference is that IPSASB has created an impairment standard for non-cash generating assets which then has an impact on how to determine the recoverable amount (both fair value and value in use).

 We would like to see IPSASB clarify the interaction between the new measurement basis – current operational value – and the impairment standards.
 There are a number of cross-cutting issues around the overlap of measurement basis and the definition of fair value.